eslint/eslint/docs/src/user-guide/configuring/ignoring-code.md

 ## Using eslintIgnore in package.json

-If an `.eslintignore` file is not found and an alternate file is not specified, ESLint looks in package.json for an `eslintIgnore` key to check for files to ignore.
+If an `.eslintignore` file is not found and an alternate file is not specified, ESLint looks in `package.json` for the `eslintIgnore` key to check for files to ignore.

 ```json
 {